creamxiao/snake_robot/README.md

 ```
     ./snake_11f_preset
 ```
-You may need to press 'space' or any key to continue the program once some picture pops up.
+No other input needed.
+During the process of the program, you may be notified to press any key to continue once some picture pops up.
+Move the focus onto the picutre window and press any key.

 OpenCV quick installation:
 ----------------------------------------